 Please specify what will not be done by PDC.
 Think of this as demarcating the boundaries of PDC scope related to functionality, data, IRM, performance tuning, etc. Include anything that PDC is not accountable and/or responsible for, regardless if in scope for the client.
 This helps avoid scope creep during the initiative.

-…

-…

-…

 Assumptions